 Think of a river, winding its way through a dense and dark jungle.
 Something like… the Amazon river, and you would be on the right track.
 Think of how this river flows in a strong yet controlled manner, but always heading in one direction.
 Come hell or high water, this river is intent upon reaching the sea!
 This river will flow over any obstacles, rush headlong down any heights, break down any barriers, as long as it meets its objective.
 That’s how strong the Ren Yin can be.

 In Bazi, we like it when the Qi produces each other in a single pillar.
 We can see this phenomenon clearly in the Ren Yin where the Ren Day Stem produces the Jia Wood Eating God in the Branch which then fuels the Bing Fire Indirect Wealth that eventually creates the Wu Earth 7 Killings.
 In classical Bazi, this is an indicator of potential wealth and prosperity.

 The Ren Water is the star of connectivity.
-Here in the Year Pillar, it allows you to connect with people of all types and stripes.
+It represents your ability to connect with people of all types and stripes.
 Additionally, Ren Water represents wisdom.